wu-lee/rushkoff-archive/docs/_articles/program-your-own-money.md

 Yes, we are watching something melt down.
 But I'd argue that the thing that's dying is not business itself, but a financial parasite -- a speculative marketplace that no longer funds business but instead seeks to extract value from healthy commerce.
 More a funds vampire than an infuser of needed capital, the investment industry has been exposed as a drag on business.
 The future of commerce looks bright to me because it may be unencumbered by the weight of this nonproductive capital.

-This all began back in th R . . . h e ena1ssance h . arc y was looking f , w en a wanmg mon- or ways to preser . ve Its power in the face of a

-39

-•sinu merchant class.
-The merchants

-n o were becomin .

-PROGRAM YOUR OWN MONEY

-rhe royals.
-So the monarchs came up with . g ncher than .
-B . an idea· ch

-010nopohes. y granung one of these c • anered . new companie .

-P

-rovince over a particular industry or re . s exclusive . gion, monarchs

-their w1dymg loyalty-as well as a generot . earned . is portion of shares . the enterpnse.
-They began to write laws th f 10

-. at avored their chartered companies, such as preventing inhabitants f 1 . . o co omes from

-creaung any value for themselves; they had t h" .
-0 s 1P raw resources

-back to the mother country, where they w .

-clothes or other finished goods.

-ere processed m to
+This all began back in the Renaissance, when a waning monarchy was looking for ways to preserve its power in the face of a rising merchant class.
+The merchants were becoming richer than the royals.
+So the monarchs came up with an idea: chartered monopolies.
+By granting one of these new companies exclusive province over a particular industry or region, monarchs earned their undying loyalty -- as well as a generous portion of shares in the enterprise.
+They began to write laws that favored their chartered companies, such as preventing inhabitants of colonies from creating any value for themselves; they had to ship raw resources back to the mother country, where they were processed into clothes or other finished goods.

 This model of business-by-extraction carn·ed O t fi ver o nance